veitorman/Waybar-Configurator-GUI/README.md

 🧩 Waybar Configurator – Modern GTK4 GUI for Waybar

+As a Linux user for decades, i always try to come back to Linux for testing, developing and getting the best out of my hardware, so in this case, I was having too much time wasted on Hyprland to set custom themes out (wich i know it's kinda the purpose of having arch+hyprland) but Linus Torvalds Said once, "I wanted to be easy to install so that i can just get on with my life", so here we are, i hope you find this tool useful, it's unfinished because I want to add more functions and has some errors but you will find it easy to understand.

 Waybar Configurator is a graphical editor built with GTK4 and libadwaita, designed to make customizing your Waybar configuration simple, visual, and safe — no manual JSON or CSS editing required.

 This standalone tool reads your existing Waybar configuration (~/.config/waybar/config.jsonc and style.css), automatically detects all modules, and provides a modern GUI to tweak layout, colors, opacity, and styling — with live preview and restore features.